Warburg House: Warburg family

 A member of the German-Jewish Warburg family was called to Denmark by Christian VI to open a stockings factory in 1730.
 Lion Warburg (1712-1784) and Josef Wessely (1712-1788) opened a stockings shop at the corner of Store Kirkestræde and Store Færgestræde in 1746.
 In 1752, they also established a stockings factory in Store Færgestræde.
 The company was later continued by Arenhold Leonhard Warburg (1754-1810).

 The property was home to 27 residents in two households at the 1787 census.
-Aron Warburg resided in the building with his wife Hinriette Wesly, their six children (aged one to eight), his mother Rebeche Warburg, jis paternal aunt Ester Warburg, his nephew Elle Warburg, the instructor Jacob Con and four maids.
+Aron Warburg resided in the building with his wife Hinriette Wesly, their six children (aged one to eight), his mother Rebeche Warburg, his paternal aunt Ester Warburg, his nephew Elle Warburg, the instructor Jacob Con and four maids.
 Josep Moses Wesely, his partner in the stockings factory, resided in the building with his sons Moses and Friederich Wesely, two maids and six workers at the factory.